Northshore Debate Series 2

 - I then took a break from debate and worked as a paralegal at a law firm which was focused on civil lawsuits against police, prisons, whistleblower protections as well as doing FOIA requests for Buzzfeed.

-- I then came back to debate, did some logistics for UK, then Mrs. Corrigan got the GBS job & the rest is history!
+- I then came back to debate, did some logistics for UK, then worked as an in building assistant coach at GBS.

 gbn '24